pjkundert/python-slip39/README.txt

-  to recover the HD wallet private keys without access to the original BIP-39 Mnemonic phrase /or passphrase/ – you could generate and distribute a set of more secure SLIP-39 Mnemonic phrases, instead of trying to secure the original BIP-39 mnemonic – without abandoning your BIP-39 wallets.
+  to recover the HD wallet private keys without access to the original BIP-39 Mnemonic phrase /or passphrase/ – you could generate and distribute a set of more secure SLIP-39 Mnemonic phrases, instead of trying to secure the original BIP-39 mnemonic + passphrase – without abandoning your existing BIP-39 wallets.

   We'll use `slip39.recovery --bip39 ...' to recover the 512-bit
   stretched seed from BIP-39: